yanshay/SpoolEase/documentation/scale-setup.md

 The easiest way to flash the firmware is through Chrome or Edge (other browsers are not supported).

 1. Connect the SpoolEase Scale device to your computer using a USB-C cable.
+IMPORTANT: Use the UPPER Usb-C connector on SpoolEase Scale.
 2. Visit [https://www.spoolease.io/scale.html#firmware](https://www.spoolease.io/scale.html#firmware)
 3. Press the "New Install" button for the version you want to flash at the bottom of the page.
 4. Select the correct port for the board and click **Connect**.